5,000 signatures reached

 Save Oglet Shore

 Liverpool John Lennon Airport have published their Masterplan for the greenbelt land around their site.
-Only 7500 people were invited to the consultations last year.
+The Airport only received 190 responses and 138 people answered their very biased questionnaire.

 Our petition is asking both local councils to: